danielhelfand/blog_posts/CustomComponent.md

 Hello OpenShift!
 ```

-With `image streams`, promoting reuse of infrastructure patterns makes it easier
+With `imagestreams`, promoting reuse of infrastructure patterns makes it easier
 for development teams to focus on applications rather than how they are hosted. `odo`
 further extends their capabilities by providing a CLI that makes it simple to pick
 and choose what infrastructure to utilize when developing applications on OpenShift.

+More information on image streams can be found in the [OpenShift documentation](https://docs.openshift.com/container-platform/4.1/openshift_images/images-understand.html#images-imagestream-use_images-understand).
+Official Red Hat imagestreams
+can be found on the [openshift/library](https://github.com/openshift/library/tree/master/community)
+GitHub as well as under the [Software Collections](https://github.com/sclorg)
+GitHub organization.